 It used to be that hiking boots were very heavy.
 But today, advancements in shoe technology have replaced the old elements that used to provide stability in a boot.
 As a result, hiking boots are lighter, but still offer plenty of support.

 The most important factor in choosing a boot is the fit.
-Even the best quality boot can be the worst choice for a person if their foot shape and size does not agree with that of the shoe.
+Even the best quality boot can be the worst choice for a person if their foot shape and size does not match the shoe.

 Here are the things to look for in a boot:

-- The boot should feel snug, but not rigid.
-The boot should be comfortable, and fit securely around your ankle and instep.
+- Snug, but not tight – the boot should be comfortable, and fit securely around your ankle and instep.
 It should not pinch or constrict.
 The arch should be well supported and the sides of your foot should be snug as well.

-- The boot should have enough flexibility to enable the foot to move a bit inside but not so much that the foot can slide back and forward.
-Stand up on the balls of your feet and ensure that the toes don’t slide forward.
-Note that oots will become more flexible as you wear them.
+- Flexible – the boot should have enough flexibility to enable the foot to move a bit inside, but not so much that the foot can slide back and forward.

 The standard test for fit is to put the boot on, but don’t lace it up.
 Slide your toes to the front of the boot.
 You should now be able to fit your pointer finger comfortably behind the heel.
 If it’s too tight to get a finger in, try a half size up.
 If you can easily fit more than one finger in, then it’s too loose; try a half size down.
 Again, a good fitting hiking boot should be snug all over, but not tight.